Aqua (band)

-Aqua is a Danish-Norwegian Europop band, best known for their 1997 multi-platinum crossover and novelty single "Barbie Girl".
-The group formed in 1989 as Joyspeed, and achieved international success around the globe in the late 1990s and early 2000s.
+Aqua is a Danish-Norwegian eurodance band, best known for their 1997 single "Barbie Girl".
+The group formed in 1995 in Copenhagen and achieved international success around the globe in the late 1990s and early 2000s.
 The band released three albums: Aquarium in 1997, Aquarius in 2000 and Megalomania in 2011.
 The group sold an estimated 33 million albums and singles, making them the most profitable Danish band ever.

 The group managed to top the UK Singles Chart with three of their singles.
-The group also caused controversy with the double entendres in their "Barbie Girl" single, with the Barbie doll makers Mattel filing a lawsuit against the group.
+The group also caused controversy with the double entendres in their "Barbie Girl" single, with Mattel filing a lawsuit against the group.
 The lawsuit was finally dismissed by a judge in 2002, who ruled "The parties are advised to chill".

 The band's members are vocalists René Dif and Lene Nystrøm, keyboardist Søren Rasted, and guitarist Claus Norreen.
-During their split, Nystrøm, Dif and Rasted all achieved solo chart success, and Norreen continued in the music industry remixing other artists' material.
+During their split, Nystrøm, Dif and Rasted all achieved solo chart success, while Norreen remixed other artists' material.
 At a press event on October 26, 2007, the group announced a reunion tour, as well as the release of a compilation album featuring new material.
 Their third album, Megalomania, was released on 3 October 2011.

-Career
+Career and history

-1989–1995: Formation and Joyspeed
+1995: Formation

-Aqua's history together dates back to 1989.
-They were originally called Joyspeed.
-Claus Norreen and Sóren Rasted met in 1989, and throughout the early 1990s, they wrote songs together.
-At that time, René Dif was working in the Netherlands as a club DJ, and Rasted and Norreen were starting out as producers.
-Rasted and Norreen had won a contest and were hired to produce a soundtrack.
-For some of the songs they hired Dif.
-The three were brought in to make part of the soundtrack for a little-known film titled Frække Frida og de frygtløse spioner.
-The recording of the soundtrack began in 1993.
-After getting along well, the trio decided that they would work together again on a future project.
-A few months after the film was released, Dif spotted Lene Nystrøm singing on the Norway–Denmark ferry, M/S Peter Wessel.
-He approached her and hired her as the lead singer of Joyspeed, later renamed Aqua.
+In 1993, Søren Rasted and Claus Norreen won a contest and were hired to produce a soundtrack for a film titled Frække Frida og de frygtløse spioner.
+At that time, René Dif was working as a club DJ; he was hired for some of the songs.
+A few months after the film was released, Dif met Lene Nystrøm who was singing on the Norway–Denmark ferry, M/S Peter Wessel.
+They began dating, and the trio later hired her as to be the lead singer of Joyspeed.
 The formation of Joyspeed was on the basis that both Norreen and Rasted would do the production for the group, with Dif rapping and Nystrøm performing the main vocals.
-A small Swedish record label signed them in 1994, and their very first single "Itzy Bitzy Spider" was released in Sweden.
-The single failed to become popular, and after one week at the lower end of the Swedish charts, it disappeared completely.
-The four were disappointed and canceled their contract with the record label (although the label wanted to keep the group on for further releases).
+A Swedish record label signed them in 1995, and their first single "Itzy Bitzy Spider" was released in Sweden.
+The single was a commercial failure, and after one week at the lower end of the Swedish charts, it disappeared completely.
+The four canceled their contract with the record label.